Trading name - What is a trading name?

 Another key advantage of using a trading name is that it enables a company to develop brand awareness.
 It can be simpler to establish brand value if the name the company goes by is distinguishable from the company’s official business name.
 The trading name allows you to market yourself appropriately to consumers, without you losing the rights to the name of the business.
 So, rather than developing products or services under an uninspired business name, they can be branded under a trading name.

 Moreover, if marketing demands, a trading name can be rebranded in the future without the need of re-registering the company’s name with Companies House.
 If the company wishes to expand into other products or services, a trading name is flexible enough to accommodate these changes.

 The disadvantages of using a trading name

 1. Maintenance and confusion

 An immediate problem of using a ‘trading as’ name is the potential confusion it can cause.
-When engaging in certain types of business transactions, e.g. sending invoices or receiving payments from customers, it is important to be certain about which name you use.
-Customers may be unsure of your company’s official name or make payments that cannot be processed as they are made out to the trading name and not the business name.
+When engaging in certain types of business transactions, e.g. sending invoices or receiving payments from customers, it's important to be certain about which name you use.
+Customers may be unsure of your company’s official name or make payments that can't be processed as they are made out to the trading name and not the business name.

-If you decide to use a trading name, it is essential a company name search is carried out to ensure the trading name you choose is not already registered as a limited company by somebody else.
+If you decide to use a trading name, it's essential a company name search is carried out to ensure the trading name you choose is not already registered as a limited company by somebody else.
 A trading name is not registered as a limited company and therefore is not fully protected.
-This means that it is possible in the future that another company may register your trading name as a limited company and stake their claim to that name, forcing you to stop using it.
+This means that it's possible in the future that another company may register your trading name as a limited company and stake their claim to that name, forcing you to stop using it.